Image Matching by Bare Homography: Related Work

 Image matching benchmarks has evolved together with the matching methods.
 The evaluation on planar scenes is generally less complex than on non-planar ones, as planar homographies give one-to-one point mapping, so that Ground-Truth (GT) data can be straightforwardly obtained by hand.
 The Oxford~\cite{affine_eval} and Homography Patches (HPatches)~\cite{hpatches} datasets are designed in this way.

 On the contrary, finding a reliable GT in case of non-planar scenes is more complex.
 The most general and common solutions to get a GT in this case rely on multiview constraints.
 The Turntable dataset~\cite{turntable} is an early example is this sense, exploiting epipolar constraint triplets to discard wrong matches, while recent solutions employ the 3D reconstruction of the scene obtained by SfM~\cite{colmap_eval} as GT.
 The Brown dataset~\cite{brown}, containing patches extracted through SfM for training and testing keypoint descriptors, is one of the most popular and among the first datasets with a SfM-based GT.
 The Image Matching Challenge PhotoTourism (IMC-PT) dataset~\cite{imw2020} built by SfM on photo collections from internet has been used in several recent studies.
 Sensor-based scans have been deployed with the aim of obtaining non-planar GT, such in case of the Strecha~\cite{strecha}, the Denmark Technical University (DTU)~\cite{dtu} and the Tanks and Temples~\cite{tanks_and_temples} datasets, but in general these solutions require complex expensive setups and are not feasible for any scenario.
-The development and availability of RGB-D cameras for augmented reality applications drive the benchmark progresses in this direction~\cite{sun3d}, currently resulting in the integration of multi-sensor and SfM~\cite{lamar}.
+The development and availability of RGB-D cameras for augmented reality applications drive nowadays the benchmark progresses in this direction, with the design of indoor datasets like the Scene UNderstaning 3D (SUN3D)~\cite{sun3d} and the ScanNet~\cite{scannet} datasets, derived from the integration of multi-sensor and SfM, and of more recent datasets also including outdoor scenes, as in the case of the Localization And Mapping for Augmented Reality (LAMAR)~\cite{lamar} dataset.
 Finally, synthetic datasets of virtual rendered scenes may be employed~\cite{enrich}, which poses no problem with the GT estimation, yet cannot reach the fidelity level of real images.

 The choice of the error metric is a further relevant aspect in benchmark design.
 The localization accuracy and the coverage of correct matches are the ideal benchmark quantities for the evaluation, corresponding to the precision and recall measures.
 In this sense, the optimal GT must allow to compute the reprojection error between matches.
 This is relatively straightforward for planar scenes, but can be problematic for non-planar scenes since only a partial and approximate GT can be available.
 In case the evaluation is more stressed towards the matching coverage, combining epipolar geometry with local information collected by sparse hand-taken correspondences to define the GT can be a plausible approach~\cite{dtm}.
 An alternative metric in case the evaluation is more focused on the precision of the matches can be to use as a proxy to the effective matching error the error on the camera poses~\cite{imw2020}, also in the case of planar scenes~\cite{heb}, or the error on the fundamental matrix relating two images~\cite{noransac,fund_mat_eval}.